ondra-novak/coroutines_classes/README.md

 * in this case, coroutines are not resumed immediately.
 Resumption is done on next `co_await`
 * resume_lock framework is thread local feature
-* if you write your own awaiter you should use following function
+* if you write your own awaiter you should use following functions
     * instead `h.resume()` use `cocls::resume_lock::resume(h)`
     * for `await_suspend`, always return result of `cocls::resume_lock::await_suspend()`
     * this automatically uses *symmetric transfer*